One of the most common questions I get from clients and readers alike is "how can I fix my gut?"

-Stage 2: Support digestion, gallbladder, pancreas function and calm inflammation (organ + digestive support)
+Stage 2: Support digestion, liver/gallbladder, pancreas function and calm inflammation (organ + digestive support)

 If you get a GI Map (stool test) done, your results will indicate if you need digestive, gallbladder, pancreas, immune or anti-inflammatory support through markers like elastase-1, secretory IgA, steatocrit and calprotectin.